m110/a-night-in-innsmouth/README.md

-# secrets
+# A Night in Innsmouth

 This game has been created for the [GitHub Game Off 2024](https://itch.io/jam/game-off-2024).

+It's a narrative game based on the prose of H. P. Lovecraft.

 All graphical assets were created by [Małgorzata Bocian](https://www.behance.net/gosiabocianart).
-The game engine was created by Miłosz Smółka (me).
+The game engine was created by Miłosz Smółka (me) in Go using [Ebitengine](https://github.com/hajimehoshi/ebiten) and [donburi](https://github.com/yohamta/donburi).

+State: an early prototype.
+The gameplay is mostly there, but the story is quite minimal, with many dialogs missing.
+To be added. :)

 ## License